judekuti/TV-Series/readme.md

 This project consists for the following files:

-entertainment.py - main Python script to run media.py - contains the class Movie that stores movie details tv_series.py - creates the HTML file for the website (Udacity supplied) cinema.jpg-Image to style background tv_series.html - generated code comprising html, css and javascript
+entertainment.py - main Python script to run media.py - populated class that contains movies to be displayed via the constructor tv_series.py - creates the HTML file for the website cinema.jpg-Image to style background tv_series.html - generated code comprising html, css and javascript